 NOTE: In addition to the Superintendent’s approval, probationers and parolees will also require written approval from their Probation and/or Parole Officer.

 Before the visit, make sure to confirm your visit and be there on the correct day.

 It important to learn, in advance, as much as possible about the facility you are going to visit.
 Contact the facility prior to your initial visit to determine its visiting policy.

 Except in cases of emergency and during instances of termination, suspension, or revocation of the visitor’s privileges, the number, length, and frequency of visits by each visitor will be limited only as necessary to accommodate all visitors arriving during the scheduled visiting time.

 Visiting days and times are different for each facility.
 They are influenced by the security level and population concerns of the facility.
-At many facilities, you may visit only on certain days of the week, for example, by last name or offender’s DIN.
+At many facilities, you may visit only on certain days of the week, for example, by last name or incarcerated individual's DIN.

 Visiting hours also vary by facility.
 Some may include evening hours while others don't.
 Sometimes visiting rooms become very crowded, at which time some visitors are informed that they must leave because others are waiting for visits.

 As a general rule, maximum security facilities have visiting on a daily basis.
 Medium and minimum security facilities have visiting on weekends and holidays.
-Work Release facilities have visiting for offenders in restriction units only.
-Shock Incarceration offenders have visiting every other weekend.
+Work Release facilities have visiting for incarcerated individuals in restriction units only.
+Shock Incarceration incarcerated individuals have visiting every other weekend.

-NOTE: Offenders designated with Special Housing Unit (SHU) status are limited to one visit per week, excluding approved legal visits.
+NOTE: Incarcerated individuals designated with Special Housing Unit (SHU) status are limited to one visit per week, excluding approved legal visits.
 Contact the facility for that individual's specific visiting schedule.